 Active Signposting aims to change the assumption that GPs are the first point of care for patients – this benefits patients by improving outcomes and creating a better experience, which in turn improves job satisfaction for our hardworking and dedicated reception/admin staff.

-It is with some excitement and a little sadness that I am announcing my retirement as from the end of March 2018.
+It is with some excitement and a little sadness that I am persuing a new venture and will be leaving the Grange Group Practice at the end of August 2018.

 I would like to take this opportunity to wish you all the very best in the future.